yannikmadeheim-del/pyFBS-nonlinear/docs/examples/02_interactive_display.rst

 Rotation
 ********
 To rotate an object in the 3D display, three sphere widgets are available, for rotation around each axis.
 Red sphere widget is used for rotation around `X`-axis, green for rotation around `Y`-axis and blue for rotation around `Z`-axis.
-An example of rotation in the 3D display is depcted on a GIF bellow:
+An example of rotation in the 3D display is depcted on a GIF bellow.

 .. figure:: ./data/rotation.gif
    :width: 800px